yniverz/WayPointDB-AirTag-Integration/README.md

 Lightweight App to integrate AirTags into WayPointDB

 # Prerequisites
+- A Device running MacOS at all times
 - Sign into your iCloud account on the Mac User you want to use for AirTags
 - Ensure FindMy is enabled in the iCloud settings on the Mac User
 - Ensure Location Services is enabled on the Mac User